 Stir mixture gently to combine all ingredients and heat through.

-I’d love to see a bit of spontaneous brilliance in your kitchen, connect with me on social media by tagging your recipes with @RiceSelect.
+I’d love to see a bit of spontaneous brilliance in your kitchen, maybe try an Orzo recipe, maybe a Shrimp and Rice recipe or one of @RiceSelect's Pearl Couscous recipes or an Arborio Rice recipe, connect with me on social media by tagging your recipes with @RiceSelect.